Year 1 Subject

 Module 1: The Indian Contract Act, 1872 (General Principles)

 This is the most extensive part of the course, covering the law that governs the vast majority of business agreements.
 It follows a logical progression from the formation of a contract to its potential breach and subsequent resolution.
+A contract is the single most important legal structure in the world of business, and understanding its lifecycle is paramount for any manager.

 1.1 Formation of a Contract